 Q3: Tell me about your previous employment?

 A: I have not held a previous job before and this is my first interview.
 I am a student, maintain a B average and participate in debates in school.
-My experience with debate has helped me learn to manage my time and communicate well with others, which I believe are important skills to have a cashier at Taco Bell.
+My experience with debate has helped me learn to manage my time and communicate well with others.
+I believe these are important skills a cashier at Taco Bell should have.